Visual Basic for Applications: Macro risks

+System macro virus

 A system macro one that provides a core operation can be redefined.
 This allows for significant flexibility, but also is a risk that hackers can exploit to access the document and its host computer without the user's knowledge or consent.
 For example, a hacker could replace the built-in core functionality macros such as AutoExec, AutoNew, AutoClose, AutoOpen, AutoExit with malicious versions.
 A malicious macro could be configured to run when the user presses a common keyboard shortcut such as which is normally for bold font.

-- Document-to-macro conversion
+Document-to-macro conversion

 A type of macro virus that cuts and pastes the text of a document in the macro.
 The macro could be invoked with the Auto-open macro so that the text would be re-created when the document (empty) is opened.
 The user will not notice that the document is empty.
 The macro could also convert only some parts of the text in order to be less noticeable.
 Removing macros from the document manually or by using an anti-virus program could lead to a loss of content in the document.